christophedominik/starter-hugo-academic/content/event/Berlin_2013/index.md

   country: United States

 summary: "Effects of landscape structures on rice agroecosystem biodiversity and biological control across the Philippines""
-abstract: "Effects of landscape structures on rice agroecosystem biodiversity and biological control across the Philippines."
+abstract: "Effects of landscape structures on rice agroecosystem biodiversity and biological control across the Philippines"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.